- Distance today: 6.1 mi

 Interestingly enough, Linda’s experience with the final mile was much better today than in 2013, when totally exhausted and with multi-blistered feet, she wondered if she would ever make it across the Rio Arga into Zubiri over the medieval Puente de la Rabia arched bridge.
 But today, she effortlessly walked into Zubiri, blister free and feeling the strongest of any finish so far for Camino 2017.

 We arrived in Zubiri at 11:30 a.m and the “pencion Usoa” door was locked and when no one responded to the doorbell, we walked about 50 steps to a bar and relaxed and had lunch.
 It was nice to just get off our feet, chill and enjoy our tortillas and drinks at the bar’s outdoor shaded table in the cool breeze.

 We checked again at Pencion Usoa at 1:00 p.m. as the proprietor (who lived across the street) was opening the door.
 As we stepped inside, Linda’s backpack was miraculously sitting in the corner, wondering where we had been.

-We were given a brief tour to our room and washing machine/close line area.
+We were given a brief tour of our room and washing machine/clothesline area.
 He also told us about the pilgrim’s breakfast at 6:30 in the morning, the location of the Pilgrim Dinner tonight and gave us the wifi password.
 Our room is a comfortable “habitacion doble con baño”, (private double room with ensuite bathroom)